pagkly/Zed/Investopedia4/Quarter Over Quarter (Q_Q).md

 ### Key Takeaways

 -   Quarter over quarter (Q/Q) measures the growth of an investment or a company from one quarter to the next.
--   Q/Q is also used to measure changes in other important statistics, such as gross domestic product (GDP).
+-   Q/Q is also used to measure changes in other important statistics, such as [[Gross Domestic Product (GDP)|gross domestic product (GDP)]].
 -   Analysts consider Q/Q when reviewing a company’s performance over multiple quarterly periods.
--   Quarterly results can be found via the Securities and Exchange Commission (SEC) or on a company's website.
+-   Quarterly results can be found via the [[Securities and Exchange Commission (SEC)]] or on a company's website.
 -   Comparing Q/Q information among companies with different quarter start dates can distort an analysis due to seasonal factors or temporary environmental conditions.
 -   There are other variations on Q/Q such as month over month and year-over-year.